Curiositysavesthecat/Curiositysavesthecat/README.md

-- 👋 Hi, I’m Sagar Mathpal
+- 👋 Hi, I’m Sagar Mathpal, currently a Dev Intern at ArmorCode, a really amazing startup which has just secured hefty funding.
+I am taking AI/ML Initiatives to improve our product and experience.
 - 👀 I’m interested in Deep Learning and on its cool applications .
-- 🌱 I am skilled in Data Science and Django framework .
+- 🌱 I have won Adobe Cloud Challenge 2023 🥇, created an automated Customer Care Bot that can do database searches for you in lets say.....
+3 seconds?
 - I am open for collaborations on Machine Learning projects and I entertain pull requests on my projects which can help make them better.

 <!---